Hot dry rock geothermal energy: Productivity

 The volume of the newly created array of opened joints within the HDR reservoir is much less than 1% of the volume of the pressure-stimulated rock mass.
 As these joints continue to pressure and cooling -dilate, the overall flow impedance across the reservoir is reduced, leading to a high thermal productivity.
 If the cooling leads to cooling fractures in a way that exposes more rock then it is possible that these reservoirs may improve over time.
 To date reservoir energy growth is only reported to come from new expensive high pressure well stimulation efforts.

 Feasibility studies

 The feasibility of mining heat from the deep Earth was proven in two separate HDR reservoir flow demonstrations—each involving about one year of circulation—conducted by the Los Alamos National Laboratory between 1978 and 1995.
 These groundbreaking tests took place at the Laboratory's Fenton Hill HDR test site in the Jemez Mountains of north-central New Mexico, at depths of over 8000 ft and rock temperatures in excess of 180 °C. The results of these tests demonstrated conclusively the engineering viability of the revolutionary new HDR geothermal energy concept.
 The two separate reservoirs created at Fenton Hill are still the only truly confined HDR geothermal energy reservoirs flow-tested anywhere in the world.
+Although these tests demonstrated that HDR systems could be constructed, the flow rates and energy extractions rates did not justify the cost of the wells.